meaning-matters/DCatalog/README.txt

   I've tried many things according to StackOverflow posts, but I seem to be running in circles.

-- I could have made tests of other parts of the app instead, but I'm running out of time.
-If this work is not sufficent proof I'm worth it, then leave it.
+- I could have made tests of other parts of the app instead, but I'm severyl running out of time.

+- I've used protocols and dependency injected to allow testing using mocks/stubs.

+- I only use ItemModel objects instead of Core Data's Item to not pull in NSMangedObject stuff into the class APIs.
+For this reason using a fetched results controller was not (easily) possible.